How to Comply with The Dutch DPA's Cookie Consent Guidelines

 Third-party cookies – refer to cookies placed in a user’s device by a third-party such as an advertiser or an analytics tool.
 In most cases, they are not stored in website visitors’ devices by the website they are accessing.

-Overall, it is important to be aware that some cookies may not fit neatly into these categories, in addition to the fact that others may qualify for multiple categories.
+Overall, it is essential to be aware that some cookies may not fit neatly into these categories, in addition to the fact that others may qualify for multiple categories.

 What is the ePrivacy Directive, and How Does it Apply to Cookie Consent?